-• The recruiting manager is responsible for making arrangements for a designated member of staff in school to co-ordinate the copying of relevant documents on the day of the interview.
+4.6.3 The recruiting manager is responsible for making arrangements for a designated member of staff in school to co-ordinate the copying of relevant documents on the day of the interview.

 Each page copied should be signed and dated by the designated member of staff to confirm they have viewed the original document.
-This information is confidential, and must be kept securely, and forwarded securely to the Headteacher's PA the same day or no later than close of play the following working day.
-Once the Headteacher's PA has confirmed receipt, the original copy must be securely destroyed.
+This information is confidential, and must be kept securely, and forwarded securely to HR the same day or no later than close of play the following working day.
+Once HR has confirmed receipt, the original copy must be securely destroyed.